 Why do people remember stories?
 Well, stories make you feel.
 They help you empathise.
 They transport you to another place and time.
 And in a world bloated with information, much of it useless, stories help you understand.

 The human brain is hardwired for storytelling.
 Ever since our first grunts morphed into language, mankind has created stories to share ideas.
 Think about The Tortoise and the hare.
 What’s the message?
 Well, if we persevere, we’ll get there in the end.

 As I said, anyone can be a publisher.
 It’s never been easier.
 All you need is a website and a social media profile.
 And there’s no need to court the media to take interest in and then interpret your story.
 You’ve got control.

-Case studies, in written or as video, are a format in which businesses can tell their stories.
+Case studies, in written or video form, are a way in which businesses can tell their stories.
 They are ideal for explaining, in real terms, the benefits products or services provide.
-You see, by explaining benefits in a case study, you’re not telling, you’re showing.
+You see, by explaining benefits by telling a story, you’re not telling, you’re showing.